-Shugsep Nunnery, now home to about 85 nuns, was built over 10 years ago.
-Unfortunately, the nunnery’s septic system is leaking and needs to be repaired urgently, if possible before the monsoon rains at the end of June.
+Shugsep Nunnery, home to about 85 nuns, was built over 10 years ago.
+Unfortunately, the nunnery’s septic system was leaking and needed to be repaired urgently, before the monsoon rains hit at the end of June 2018.

-It is vital for the health of the nuns and their neighbors that the nunnery has a well-functioning septic system.
-Without urgent repairs, there is the very real danger of outbreaks of disease such as dysentery, cholera, typhoid, and hepatitis.
+By helping to fund this project, you have not only improved the day-to-day life at the nunnery, but you have helped to safeguard the health of the nuns and their neighbors.
+Without a well-functioning septic system, there was the very real danger of outbreaks of disease such as dysentery, cholera, typhoid, and hepatitis.